stanchino/zonos-docker/README.md

 - On every push to main that changes Dockerfile or start.sh
 - Images are tagged with:
   - `latest` for the most recent build from main
-  - Date-based tags (YYYYMMDD) for weekly builds
+  - Date-based tags (YYYYMMDD) for daily builds
   - Commit SHA with date prefix for push-triggered builds

 ## License